mvavassori/obsidian-web-clipper/README.md

 ## Installation

-Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/obsidian-web-clipper/akiokmdijehkppdjnfdhdgcoeehpbfgd) or the [Microsoft Edge Add-ons store](https://microsoftedge.microsoft.com/addons/detail/jgjacbgaegejdeiodlknbamdpmocmecg)
+Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/obsidian-web-clipper/akiokmdijehkppdjnfdhdgcoeehpbfgd), the [Microsoft Edge Add-ons store](https://microsoftedge.microsoft.com/addons/detail/jgjacbgaegejdeiodlknbamdpmocmecg) or the [Firefox Add-ons store](https://addons.mozilla.org/it/firefox/addon/obsidian-web-clipper-add-on/)

 Once installed, right-click the extension icon in the toolbar and select **Options** to specify your Obsidian vault name and desired note-saving format.